Moeinich/mMain/README.md

 **You really shouldnt run this**

 **Things to note:**
-Let pow close level up messages.
-Please have these items on ur account:
+- Let pow close level up messages.
 - Have ShoppingList items on ur account.

 **Progressive:**
-- [X] Do a proper timer to switch between tasks
+- [X] Do a timer to switch between tasks
 - [X] Make skills work with skill switching.
+- [ ] Eliminate the while loop in progressive mode

 **Quests**
 - [X] Museum quiz to start hunter